Quick start

 The formula in plain language

 In plain language: The calculator divides watts by 1,000 to get kilowatts, multiplies by hours and days for kWh, then multiplies by the rate per kWh.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer